Bisons Game Notes - Buffalo at Rochester (7:05 p.m.)

 Today's Game

-Buffalo has taken the lone series between the herd and Red Wings which was only a week ago.
-Zach Jackson got the win in the Bisons shutout victory during that series.
-These division rivals will face off in three more series throughout the year, as Rochester will look to try and even the season series record tonight in game one.
+Buffalo has taken the lone series between the Herd and Red Wings which was only a week ago.
+Zach Jackson collected the win in the Bisons shutout victory during that series.
+These division rivals will face off for three more series throughout the year, as Rochester will look to try and take the series lead in game two.

 Today's Starter